-Fragment: A fragment is a set of facts which go together (tend to be cohesive and share a certain common nature) for some specific purpose within a business report.
+Fragment11: A fragment is a set of one to many fact sets which go together some specific purpose within a report.

-1.4.
-Facts reported within business reports are organized into fragments.
+1.6.
+Facts reported within reports are organized into fragments.

 While business reports communicate facts, those facts never exist on their own; they are always organized into fragments.
 Facts are not organized into fragments; rather they are organized with other facts generally for some specific purpose and the fragment is a result.
 A fragment could be made up of only one fact.